heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 In the future the application could be expanded to handle a wider variety of ASCII-characters.

+### Other restrictions for content
+For this project a txt file must have the minimum of 10 characters and 2 unique characters for the file to be compressed.
+The requirement for 2 unique characters is related to the way the Huffman tree is built in this project to avoid handling an edge case for tree creation (tree only has one leaf).
+It is worth noting that the compression ratio for a file that only has one unique file would be quite good for both Huffman coding and Lempel-Ziv 77, if the file was of a good size.
+On Huffman coding on a large file that compressed size would approach 1/8 and on Lempel-Ziv the size would approach 1/15 of the original size (as in most indexes a match of length 15 would be found).

 ### Canonical Huffman tree could be introduced
 While researching the subject I came across the concept of [canonical Huffman code](https://en.wikipedia.org/wiki/Canonical_Huffman_code).
 It could perhaps be used to improve the efficiency of the Huffman compression.
 Due to time constraints I did not have a chance to pursue this, but it could be a worthwile addition in the future.